Hunter-Open-Source-Club/Pre-Discrete-Workshop/syllabus.md

 ## Tentative Syllabus

 We plan to cover basic definitions and essential formulas and principles.
-The goal is to lay groundwork that makes it easier to follow along during the course as advanced problems and proofs are covered.
+The goal is to lay groundwork that makes it easier to follow along during the course.
+As such, the main focus will be on getting a strong understanding of definitions and basic principles in each topic.
+Hopefully this will allow students to focus on relevant strategies when actually building proofs for more advanced problems during lecture.

-* Arithmetic Series
-    * Sum of Series (Gauss Formula)
-* Sigma and Pi Notation
-* Counting
-    * Permutations
-    * Choose Notation
-* Set Theory
-    * Sets, Subsets, Power Sets
-    * Counting Sets
-    * Union and Intersection
-* Inclusion - Exlusion Principle
 * Logic
-    * Statements
-    * Negations
+    * Statements, Predicates, and Propositions
         * Truth Tables
         * De Morgan's Laws
+    * Argument Forms & Simple Proofs
-    * Modus Tollens
+        * Modus Ponens, Modus Tollens
+* Set Definition and Notation
+    * Common Sets: N, Z, Q, R
+    * Subsets
+* Number Theory
+    * Definition of Even, Odd
+    * Definition of Divisibility, Primes
+    * Floor & Ceiling Function
 * Proofs
+    * Direct Proof
+    * Proof by Contradiction
+    * Proof by Contrapositive

+Content After Midterm

+* Sequences & Induction
+    * Sigma and Pi Notation
+    * Arithmetic Series
     * Proof by Induction
+* Basic Recurrences
+* Functions
+    * One-to-One
+    * Onto
+    * Bijection
+* Set Theory
+    * Union, Intersection, Empty Set, Power Set
+    * Cardinality
-    * Proof by Contradiction
+* Counting
     * Pigeonhole Principle
+    * Permutations
+    * Choose Notation
+    * Inclusion - Exlusion Principle
-* Graph Theory
+* Basic Graph Theory